Published: June 30, 2022

 If you live outside the EU and do not come from the above countries, you usually need a visa for the purpose of gainful employment.
 This is issued to you by the relevant German mission abroad.
 With this visa you can enter Germany and apply for the EU Blue Card at the foreigners authority responsible for you.
 It is important to note that you must apply for the EU Blue Card before your visa expires.

-Persons who have held an EU Blue Card for more than 12 months in another EU Member State can also enter Germany without a visa in order to apply for an EU Blue Card.
+Skilled workers who have held an EU Blue Card in another EU member state for at least 12 months can also enter Germany without a visa in order to apply for an EU Blue Card.
 In this case, the EU Blue Card must be applied for within one month of entering Germany.

-Persons who already have a valid residence title can also apply for an EU Blue Card.
+People who already have a valid residence permit can also apply for an EU Blue Card.
+Of course, they do not need a visa either, as they are already in Germany.

 Advantage of the accelerated skilled worker procedure

-The application for an EU Blue Card can be carried out in the so-called accelerated procedure for skilled workers.
-The accelerated procedure for skilled workers ensures that appointments are made more quickly at the German diplomatic mission abroad and, if necessary, includes the recognition procedure for a foreign qualification.
+You can apply for an EU Blue Card using the so-called accelerated procedure for skilled workers.
+The accelerated procedure for skilled workers ensures that appointments are made more quickly at the German diplomatic mission abroad so that you receive your visa more quickly and, if necessary, includes the recognition procedure for a foreign qualification.

 Advantages of the EU Blue Card